gmasse/blog/source/_posts/Take-control-of-your-e-mail.md

 For e-mail accounts storage, my first thought was to use Object Storage but I was not able to find any Open-Source IMAP server.
 Then I have decided to go with a scalalable Block Storage solution (like Ceph-based OVH Block Storage).

 For SMTP output, IP reputation is very important.
 Default VM's IP seems not to be a convenient choice.
 My preference went to 'Static' IP (like an OVH Fail-Over IP).
-Another advantage is I could decide to replace the VM chile keeping the same IP.
+Another advantage is I could decide to replace the VM while keeping the same IP.

 ### Step by step, using OpenStack-based OVH Public Cloud